 Deficiencies and potential areas for improvement

 Although the effectiveness of using gamification in programming education has been extensively studied, there is still a need for comprehensive and narrative-driven learning experiences that fully exploit the educational benefits of storytelling (Barrett, 2019).
 PyAdventures aims to address this deficiency by incorporating Python programming courses into a captivating narrative structure, enabling learners to apply coding ideas in contextually immersive settings.
-This technique seeks to not only improve conceptual comprehension and memory, but also develop an encouraging mindset towards programming as a creative and empowering ability.
+This technique seeks to not only improve conceptual comprehension and memory but also develop an encouraging mindset towards programming as a creative and empowering ability.

 Contemporary studies have defined the diverse effects of video gaming on cognitive abilities and academic achievements.
 Studies have shown that video games may improve problem-solving skills, memory, focus, and academic performance, all of which are important for success in fields like mathematics, engineering, and design.
 Nevertheless, there are ongoing worries over the possible adverse effects, including reduced physical activity, improper time management, and disruptions in sleep patterns, which could affect academic success.
 The incorporation of this dual perspective is crucial in the development of educational games such as "PyAdventures," with the goal of optimising beneficial cognitive effects while reducing any potential disadvantages (The Effects of Video Games on Students’ Cognitive Skills and Academic Performance - Magnetic Magazine, n.d.).